SustainableFishingQuotas_Banner1.jpg

 2. Predictions based on incomplete information

 There are still many uncertainties remaining in the setting of TACs and quotas.
-Many people expect scientists to give a black and white answer to something that is not measurable with absolute accuracy.
+Many people expect scientists to give a black-and-white answer to something that is not measurable with absolute accuracy.
 While mathematical models are useful to estimate fish stock numbers, they can also be criticised for being oversimplifications of reality.
-The dynamic nature of ocean ecosystems make accurate estimations on fish stocks incredibly difficult to guarantee with certainty, regardless of the available data.
-On top of this, scientists often do not have enough data to be able to assess a stock accurately, so they might be forced to draw on information from other similar fish stocks to fill in the gaps in information.
+The dynamic nature of ocean ecosystems makes accurate estimations on fish stocks incredibly difficult to guarantee with certainty, regardless of the available data.
+On top of this, scientists often do not have enough data to assess a stock accurately, so they might be forced to draw on information from other similar fish stocks to fill in the gaps in information.

 3. Over-pressured decision making